aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Pickitem.md

 This command will first reset `multiselect` to a new list and an `inputcooldown` of 5 frames is applied.
 It will then set all the [ItemList State Machine](../../../ItemList/ItemList%20State%20Machine.md) fields mentioned above to each of their respective parameter value.

-After, it will call [ShowItemList](../../../ItemList/ShowItemList.md) with [listtype](../../../ItemList/listtype.md) as the type, (4.0, 0.5) as the position, `listdesc` as the showdescription and `listsell` as the sell.
+After, it will call [ShowItemList](../../../ItemList/ShowItemList.md) with [listtype](../../../ItemList/listtype.md) as the type, (4.0, 0.5) as the position, `listdesc` as the `showdescription` and `listsell` as the sell.

 This command requires [Dialogue mode](../../Dialogue%20mode.md) otherwise, SetText will not wait for the [ItemList](../../../ItemList/ItemList.md) to finish processing and as such, it will not get handled.

 ## Post ItemList handler

 After the call is made, the regular [ItemList](../../../ItemList/ItemList.md) system kicks in just like it would without SetText.
 For more information on how this system and its state machine works, consult the [ItemList](../../../ItemList/ItemList.md) document.
-The key difference is SetText will handle the outcome of the ItemList which is `listredirect` in the case of a confirmation and `listcancel` in the case of a cancellation.
-This is done in 2 parts during the [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) phase:
+The key difference is SetText will handle the outcome of the [ItemList](../../../ItemList/ItemList.md) which is `listredirect` in the case of a confirmation and `listcancel` in the case of a cancellation.
+This is done in 2 parts during the [life cycle > Dialogue post-processing#ItemList handling](../../life%20cycle.md#dialogue-post-processing-itemlist-handling)

-1. Yield until [ItemList](../../../ItemList/ItemList.md) goes to null.
-This will wait until the ItemList goes inactive.
-1. Once getting out of the yield loop, handle the outcome if `inlist` is true.
-This will set `inlist` to false, reset the player's npc list, set the [tailtarget](../../Notable%20local%20variable/tailtarget.md) to be talking and perform the operations needed according to the outcome.
-NOTE: there is a known issue with this check known as the [inlist issue](../../../ItemList/inlist%20issue.md).

-Additionally, if -2 or -3 was the outcome, [End](End.md) is set to true, `listredirect` is set to null, an actioncooldown of 30 frames is applied and `eventcall` is set to the one determined from the [Additemtoss](Additemtoss.md) command processing.
+Additionally, if -2 or -3 was the outcome, [End](End.md) is set to true, `listredirect` is set to null, an `actioncooldown` of 30 frames is applied and `eventcall` is set to the one determined from the [Additemtoss](Additemtoss.md) command processing.